Baegll/TheTatteredSpire/content/The Tattered Spire/Rules/Character Classes/Sorcerer/Sorcerer.md

 #### Level 3: Sorcerer Subclass
 You gain a [[Sorcerer subclass]] of your choice.
 A subclass is a specialization that grants you features at certain Sorcerer levels.
 For the rest of your career, you gain each of your subclass's features that are of your Sorcerer level or lower.
 #### Level 4: Ability Score Improvement
-You gain the [[Ability Score Improvement]] feat (see "[[Rules/Playing the Game/Character Creation/Feats]]") or another feat of your choice for which you qualify.
+You gain the [[Ability Score Improvement]] feat (see "[[Feats]]") or another feat of your choice for which you qualify.
 You gain this feature again at Sorcerer levels 8, 12, and 16.
 #### Level 5: Sorcerous Restoration
 When you finish a [[Short Rest]], you can regain expended Sorcery Points, but no more than a number equal to half your Sorcerer level (round down).
 Once you use this feature, you can't do so again until you finish a [[Long Rest]].
 #### Level 7: Sorcery Incarnate